trevclaridge/Drone-Drifters/Core Mechanics/Drone Combat/Drone Statistics.md

 ## Shields

+Basically what keeps the quantum entrails of your drone (and thereby you brain) from boiling to those pesky light weapons.
+Not "light" as in "not heavy," "light" as in "literally made of frakkin' light."
 Like Armor, Shields protect a drone against attack, this time safeguarding it from energy weapons, like arc cannons, hard-light burn beams, and EMP emitters.
 When a drone or an enemy ship rolls to deal **Energy** damage, it must meet or exceed its target's Shields stat to hit.
 On a hit, the energy damage and any special properties of the weapons are applied to the target.

 ## Maneuverability